Gloucestershire: Governance

-Gloucestershire is a ceremonial county in South West England.
-Gloucestershire County Council's 53 seats are majority-controlled by the Conservatives, though the Liberal Democrats have a sizeable presence on the council.
-The Council Leader is Mark Hawthorne.
-The County Council shares responsibility with six district councils: Tewkesbury, Forest of Dean, City of Gloucester, Cheltenham, Stroud and Cotswold.
+The 2025 Gloucestershire County Council election was held on 1 May 2025.
+The council had been under no overall control prior to the election, being run by a Conservative minority administration.
+Following the election, the council remained under no overall control, with the Liberal Democrats becoming the largest party and Reform UK becoming the second largest party.
+At the subsequent annual council meeting on 21 May 2025, Liberal Democrat councillor Lisa Spivey was appointed leader of a Liberal Democrat minority administration.
+The County Council shares responsibility with six district councils: Tewkesbury, Forest of Dean, City of Gloucester, Cheltenham, Stroud, and Cotswold.

-The southernmost part of the county, South Gloucestershire is governed by South Gloucestershire Council, which is a unitary authority council independent of the county council but the unitary authority is still part of the ceremonial county.
+The southernmost part of the county, South Gloucestershire, is governed by South Gloucestershire Council, which is a unitary authority council independent of the county council, but the unitary authority is still part of the ceremonial county.
 Previously, the area of South Gloucestershire was part of the county of Avon.
 Although Avon was abolished in 1996, some services in South Gloucestershire are still provided in conjunction with other former parts of Avon county, such as the Avon Fire and Rescue Service.
-Since 2017, South Gloucestershire has been part of the West of England Combined Authority, which is under the directly elected mayor Dan Norris.
+Since 2017, South Gloucestershire has been part of the West of England Combined Authority, which led by the mayor of the West of England.

+The 2023 South Gloucestershire Council election was held on 4 May 2023.
+The council had been under Conservative majority control prior to the election.
+Following the election, the council is under no overall control, with the Conservatives remaining the largest party and the Liberal Democrats remaining the second largest party.
+At the subsequent annual council meeting on 24 May 2023, the Liberal Democrat councillor Claire Young was appointed leader of a Liberal Democrat–Labour coalition administration.
+In the 2024 United Kingdom general election, Claire Young was elected Member of Parliament for Thornbury and Yate, resulting in Liberal Democrat councillor Maggie Tyrrell being appointed the new leader of the coalition administration.

-There are six parliamentary constituencies in Gloucestershire, all of which are Conservative controlled as of the 2019 general election.
+There are six parliamentary constituencies in Gloucestershire, all of which are Conservative-controlled as of the 2019 general election.
 Due to the 2023 Periodic Review of Westminster constituencies, Gloucestershire will be combined with Wiltshire for parliamentary boundary purposes, allowing cross-county electoral divisions.